 Sales tax in Chicago is 10.25%, among the highest in the nation.
 For comparison, New York’s sales tax is 8.875%, and in Los Angeles, it’s 9.50%.

 Chicago’s property taxes are in the top 10% of the U.S. The average tax rate is 2.1%, with rates increasing every year.
 Taxes might be even higher if you own a home in the north suburbs, specifically Lake County or DuPage County, where tax bills rival those in New York and San Francisco.

-Chicago has fairly high income, sales, and property taxes, but what might surprise you even more, is the additional taxes on seemingly random items from Netflix to plastic bags.
+Chicago has a fairly high income, sales, and property taxes, but what might surprise you, even more, is the additional taxes on seemingly random items from Netflix to plastic bags.
 While these taxes are small, they certainly add up and contribute to the cost of living in Chicago.
 Here’s a list to take into consideration:

 Although Chicago’s tax rates are fairly high, overall you’ll probably find yourself with a much lower cost of living compared to other major U.S. cities.
 If you’re still not sure what kind of expenses to plan for, try renting a furnished apartment through a service like Blueground.
 By using upfront price, any guesswork is taken out of living costs so you can more accurately budget your finances.
-Their apartments come with furniture, housewares and decor provided and utilities are charged based on a monthly estimate.
+Their apartments come with furniture, housewares and decor provided, and utilities are charged based on a monthly estimate.